newsletter-glue/newsletter-glue/readme.txt

 * All newsletters are SEO-friendly and readable online.

-* Send new and old blog posts to subscribers in seconds.
+* Email new and old blog posts to subscribers in seconds.

 * Create a weekly roundup newsletter as quickly as writing a blog post.